mericsson/mericsson.github.io/pages/blog/2017-05-02-alexa-skills.md

 - Playing music from Spotify
 - and listening to the Radio

-Pretty much the only skill outside of that 'standard' fucntionality that we use is the [Bible Skill](TODO).
+Pretty much the only skill outside of that 'standard' functionality that we use is the [Bible Skill](https://www.amazon.com/Life-Church-Bible/dp/B017RXFNKY/ref=sr_1_1?s=digital-skills&ie=UTF8&qid=1494350175&sr=1-1&keywords=bible).
 It is a bit corny but it gets the job done in a crunch before starting small group / bible study.

 Since I spent the last few years at Salesforce working on NLP and Machine Learning problems I felt could be interesting to dive into Alexa development.
 My initial idea for something to build was an easy way to make audio recordings and share them with your friends and family.
 Kind of like an audio blog or mini podcast.
 I was excited about this idea as it hit on a lot of things I am interested in.